makaip/calclynx/README.md

 - **MathQuill:** Used for rendering and editing math expressions.
 - **jQuery:** For simplified DOM manipulation and event handling.
 - **MathGene:** Powers the expression equivalence detection system.

+ - site footer on dashboard
+ - settings & deletion page
+ - way to get back to dashboard from the app